JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 <link-summary>Writing and notation styleguide for SDK Docs.</link-summary>

 This document describes the writing style used in authoring open-source IntelliJ Platform SDK documentation.
-Before you begin, please read this page thoroughly, as well as the [Code of Conduct](intellij-sdk-docs-original_CODE_OF_CONDUCT.md) and [License](https://github.com/JetBrains/intellij-sdk-docs/blob/main/LICENSE.txt) documents.
+Before you begin, read this page thoroughly, as well as the [Code of Conduct](intellij-sdk-docs-original_CODE_OF_CONDUCT.md) and [License](https://github.com/JetBrains/intellij-sdk-docs/blob/main/LICENSE.txt) documents.
-Please see also [](intellij-sdk-docs-original_CONTRIBUTING.md) for some general remarks.
+See also [](intellij-sdk-docs-original_CONTRIBUTING.md) for some general remarks.

-For information about contributing to the IntelliJ Platform itself, please visit [Contributing to the IntelliJ Platform](platform_contributions.md).
+For information about contributing to the IntelliJ Platform itself, visit [Contributing to the IntelliJ Platform](platform_contributions.md).

 First and foremost, we should keep in mind our audience and their objectives:
 _Someone reading technical content is usually looking to answer a specific question.
 That question might be broad or narrowly-focused, but either way, our goal is to provide answers without distraction._

-The style of the IntelliJ Platform SDK documentation is captured by using a markup language named [Markdown](https://github.github.com/gfm/).

 To verify grammar and correct spelling, it is highly recommended to use [Grazie Professional](https://plugins.jetbrains.com/plugin/16136-grazie-professional) plugin to highlight any issues on-the-fly in the IDE.